What Is Brand Positioning and Why Indian Startups Get It Wrong

 Step 1 — Define Your Target Audience Precisely

 Start by defining exactly who your brand is for.
 Be specific — not “small businesses” but “D2C fashion brands in India with monthly revenue between ₹10 lakh and ₹1 crore.”
-The more specific you are, the more powerfully your positioning speaks to that audience.
+The sharper your definition, the more powerfully your positioning speaks to that audience.

 Step 2 — Map Your Competitive Landscape

-List your five to ten closest competitors.
-Then, map their current positioning carefully.
-Specifically, look at where they claim leadership, what audiences they serve, and what open space remains in the market for your brand to own.
+List your five to ten closest competitors, then map their current positioning carefully.
+Look at where they claim leadership, which audiences they serve, and what open space remains in the market for your brand to own.

 Step 3 — Find Your Unique Differentiator

 Ask yourself: what do we deliver that no competitor delivers in exactly the same way?
-That answer is the core of your brand positioning.
-Once you identify it, validate it with real customers before building on top of it.
+That answer is the core of your positioning.
+Once you find it, validate it with real customers before building anything on top of it.

 Our brand consulting service helps businesses identify, validate, and activate a differentiator that drives measurable, long-term growth.